the-gigi/delinkcious/cmd/user_service_e2e/README.md

 # User Service End to End Test

-Go to the link manager service directory and run the e2e test
+Go to the user manager service directory and run the e2e test

 ```
 cd ../../svc/user_service